-Now, here are the caveats.
-First, to say that moral agents should treat a being as having moral standing is not to say that the being does have moral standing.
-If sentience is necessary and sufficient for moral standing and if a being has a non-negligible chance of being sentient, given the information available to us, then we should treat this being as having moral standing.
-But if this being is not, in fact, sentient, then this would be an example of a false positive.
-It would be a case where we treat a non-sentient, non-morally significant being as sentient and morally significant.
+fact, conscious, then this would be an example of a false positive.
+It would be a case where we treat a non-conscious, non-morally significant being as conscious and morally significant.
 False positives carry costs, and we will discuss how we should think about these costs below.
-But what matters for present purposes is that our argument is about whether we should treat AI systems as having moral standing, not whether they do.
+But what matters for present purposes is that our argument is about whether we should treat AI systems as having consciousness and moral standing, not whether they do.